OutSystems/docs-support/src/troubleshooting/application-lifecycle/deploy-apps-sc.md

 * You will only be able to deploy the application latest version or a Solution that you had previously created and versioned in Service Center.

-* You won’t be able to deploy an application’s tagged version - LifeTime tags are not available in Service Center.
+* You won’t be able to deploy an application’s tagged version - LifeTime tags aren't available in Service Center.

-* If LifeTime deployment is not working correctly due to issues in the source or the target environment, you may hit the same issues when trying to use this workaround.
+* If LifeTime deployment isn't working correctly due to issues in the source or the target environment, you may hit the same issues when trying to use this workaround.

 ## Step 1.
 Create a solution in the source environment

-To deploy applications to a target environment (e.g. QA), you need to have an OutSystems Solution in the source environment (e.g. Development) containing the **applications** you want to deploy and the **applications’ dependencies**.
+To deploy applications to a target environment (for example, QA), you need to have an OutSystems Solution in the source environment (for example, Development) containing the **applications** you want to deploy and the **applications’ dependencies**.

 If you haven’t created this Solution yet, do the following to create one: